eolementhe/guide/guide.md

   <summary><b>How to more secure my account?</b></summary>

-  Click on your login at at the top right of Eolementhe.
-  Click on `Enable 2FA`.
+  Click on your login at at the top right of Eolementhe then click on `Enable 2FA`.

 ![dropdown-manage-2FA](images/dropdown-manage-2FA.png)